Panic Disorder Therapy in Los Angeles

 Getting Started

-We begin with a free 15-minute consultation call.
-You'll share what's been happening, and I'll answer questions about how we work.
-There's no pressure, and you don't need to have everything figured out.
+We start with a free 15-minute consultation to see if we're a good fit.
+You'll share what's been happening and ask questions about how we work.

 The work

 Sessions are 50 minutes, typically weekly.
 Early sessions focus on education and cognitive work.
 As we progress, we move into exposure work, gradually and collaboratively.
-You'll have homework between sessions, that's where the real learning happens.
+You'll practice between sessions.
+That's where real learning happens.

 FAQ